 To understand this with an example, let us assume a mobile app on which you can purchase crisps and snacks.
 You can buy potato chips, crispy rings, cheese puffs and every one of your favourite snacks.
 This app will have a chain of departments that make it possible for you to get your favourite popcorn brand to your doorstep.

 In the first stage, there will be farmers who grow corn, potatoes and other ingredients.
 In the second stage, there are factories that process the ingredients to make the snacks.
 Then there is packaging, and after that comes marketing and management.
-Then there is the software app and delivery service.
+Then there is the software app and e-commerce delivery.
 Even in between each of these stages, there will be many little departments that connect the bigger departments to each other.
 For example, the design department will make the packaging attractive.
 They are the link between the distributors and the marketing department.

 To successfully run such an operation, there is a major need for a systems designer.
 A systems designer will ensure that this whole process from growing the corn to delivering the popcorn to your doorstep is done smoothly through a streamlined process.
 Every company follows their own system and does what works best for them.
 Over the years, the system can even get upgraded to suit growing needs.
-But still, there are some features of systems design that become important pillars no matter which system you adopt.
+But still, there are some features of systems design that have become important pillars no matter which system you adopt.

 In this post, we will explore the top 5 important features of systems design through the same lens of a company that sells snacks through a delivery app.
 This will be a simplified explanation of systems design for beginners to better understand this design sector.